ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

 See the :ref:`note below <PAF information>` about how to compute the above PAF or pull it from GBD.
 Note that since :math:`\text{state}_c(i)` implicitly depends on the time :math:`t`, the individual mortality hazard will also depend on time.
-Using the above definitions, we will define the following individual mortality rates below:
+Using the above variables, we will define the following individual mortality rates below:

 .. math::